De Facto Partnership Immigration Permission in Ireland

 This type of immigration permission is for people who have an Irish citizen or Irish resident life partner (the Sponsor) and would like to live with them in Ireland.
 The permission is conditional on the relationship i.e. if the relationship ends the permission ends.

-DFPIP may be granted to both opposite and same sex partners who have been together in a relationship similar to marriage or civil partnership, have been living together for at least two years and have a mutual commitment to a shared life together to the exclusion of all others.
+DFPIP may be granted to both opposite and same sex partners who have been together in a relationship similar to marriage or civil partnership, have been living together for at least one year and have a mutual commitment to a shared life together to the exclusion of all others.

-An Applicant will be asked to provide Police Clearance from any country the Applicant has resided in over the last 5 years.
-The Police clearance should be no more than six months old at the date of application.
+An Applicant may be asked to provide Police Clearance Certificate from any country the Applicant has resided in over the last 5 years.
+The Police Clearance Certificate should be no more than six months old at the date of application.

-In order to apply for DFPIP a non EEA national (the Applicant) who wishes to remain the State and is in a relationship with an Irish National or an Irish Resident (the Sponsor) must be in a position to provide evidence of a durable relationship with evidence of cohabitation of at least two years on the date of application.
+In order to apply for DFPIP a non EEA national (the Applicant) who wishes to remain the State and is in a relationship with an Irish National or an Irish Resident (the Sponsor) must be in a position to provide evidence of a durable relationship with evidence of cohabitation of at least one year on the date of application.

-For applications received on or after Monday 23rd September 2013, in order to assess whether the couple is in a genuine long-term relationship, it will be necessary for the couple to provide dated documentary evidence of cohabitation for at least the preceding 2 years immediately prior to the date of application.
+In order to assess whether the couple is in a genuine long-term relationship, it will be necessary for the couple to provide dated documentary evidence of cohabitation for at least the preceding year immediately prior to the date of application.
 Partners who are not living together at the time of the Application will be required to give compelling reasons for this.

 More detailed guidelines are available here.